 In the 1950s, fiction became reality: George Devol and Joseph F. Engelberger invented the world's first program-controlled machine in the USA.
 Today, robots also play an important role outside industrial applications.

 The key to the further development of intelligent machines lies in the digital transformation.
-Key technologies such as automation and artificial intelligence have led to robots that can now work autonomously and complete tasks quickly and accurately.
-But what exactly can you understand by the term robotics?
+Key technologies such as automation and artificial intelligence have meant that robots can now work autonomously and perform tasks quickly and precisely.
+So what exactly do you understand by the term robotics?

-Definition of robotics: A machine with many faces
+What is robotics: a machine with many faces

 Robotics as a scientific discipline deals with programmable and versatile machines.
 Whether gripping, drilling or assembling - robots can be equipped with various tools to perform different tasks automatically for you.
 So is every automatic machine a robot?